dgaydukov/cert-ocpjp11/files/JavaVersion.md

 Java(TM) SE Runtime Environment (build 21.0.7+8-LTS-245)
 Java HotSpot(TM) 64-Bit Server VM (build 21.0.7+8-LTS-245, mixed mode, sharing)
 ```
-As you see here I have JDK from `Homebrew` and from `OpenJDK`.
-You can also download and use many other JDK builds like:
-* Amazon Corretto
-* Azul Zulu
-* GraalVM
-* Eclipse Temurin
-* Microsoft Build of OpenJDK

 Don't confuse: OpenJDK vs HotSpot:
 * From Java 11 forward, Oracle JDK builds and OpenJDK builds will be essentially identical